Crash Course On Risk Management In Trading

-To explain why, imagine that instead of N human traders there are N monkey traders who got access to trading buttons.
+To explain why try and imagine that instead of N human traders there are N monkey traders who got access to trading buttons.
 Obviously, we do not expect them all to achieve the same performance.
-Instead, there will be a distribution of a monkeys trading results where some of them are negative, but some positive.
+Instead, there will be a distribution of monkeys trading results where some of them are negative, but some positive.

 Same phenomena will occur when instead of following “the best trader” we chose an automatic trading strategy out of a large pool of them.
 Needless to say that a trading strategy that has too many parameters that were fine-tuned on historical data, suffers from a similar problem.